 Microsoft announced Microsoft Teams to the public as a direct competitor to Slack on November 2, 2016.
 Fast forward two years, and Teams came out as the breakout performer for Microsoft Fiscal Year 2018 with more than 14 million active users.

-By October 2018, Microsoft Teams had incorporated all Skype for Business Online features and functionality into Teams.
-Teams now supports all messaging, meeting, and calling needs on Skype for Business Online.
-Also, Microsoft recently announced that they are retiring Skype for Business Online on July 31, 2021.
+By October 2018, Microsoft had incorporated all Skype for Business Online features and functionality into Teams.
+Teams supports all messaging, meeting, and calling needs on Skype for Business Online.
+Also, Skype for Business Online is going end life on July 31, 2021, leaving organizations just about a year to make that final switch over.
+However, there are still a lot of organizations transitioning from Skype for Business Online to Teams.
+If you are one of those organizations, hearing my experience of transitioning from Skype to Teams is probably worth a read.

-With Teams gaining popularity and Skype for Business going end of life in 2021, you get a sense from the market that the late majority of adoption has started.
-Perhaps this is the right time to talk about my experience as a late adopter.
-By the time I started using Teams, it had all chat, call, and meeting functionalities of Skype for Business.
+By the time I started using Teams in early 2019, it had all chat, call, and meeting functionalities of Skype for Business.
 Here are some thoughts I’ve had as I adapt to using Teams for collaboration with my colleagues.

 The short-lived chat experience on Skype for Business was so discrete.
-On Teams, the individual chat stays in the app, giving a sense that a permanent communication channel has been open between you and your collaborator.
+On Teams, the individual chat stays in the app, giving a sense that a permanent communication channel has been open between you and your collaborators.
 The persistent chat experience creates a pathway for ongoing collaboration.
-It provides a feeling that the collaborators are sitting across the worktable from you, even when you are miles or continents apart from them.
-One complaint I had for Teams was that it does not allow you to separate individual chat windows on the desktop as Skype allows.
-Recently at their annual conference, Ignite, Microsoft announced that they are adding functionality to Teams that will enable you to pop out individual chats—I am definitely looking forward to that.
+It provides a feeling that your colleagues are sitting across the worktable from you, even when you are miles or continents apart from them.
+Microsoft has also added the functionality to Teams that will enable you to pop out individual chats.

 Calls and Meetings